quicwg/base-drafts/draft-ietf-quic-recovery.md

 subject to address validation limits; see Section 8.1 of {{QUIC-TRANSPORT}}.

 Peers can also use coalesced packets to ensure that each datagram elicits at least one acknowledgement.
-For example, clients can coalesce an Initial packet containing PING and PADDING frames with a 0-RTT data packet and a server can coalesce an Initial packet containing a PING frame with one or more packets in its first flight.
+For example, a client can coalesce an Initial packet containing PING and PADDING frames with a 0-RTT data packet and a server can coalesce an Initial packet containing a PING frame with one or more packets in its first flight.